The Philodendron Rio has distinct creamy yellow striations running right down the middle of the spade-shaped leaves.

 It can reach up to a size of 30 inches in its natural habitat.
 While indoors, it can grow up to the size of 12 inches.

 The foliage is the very remarkable glossy green leaves with cream color stripes often concentrated along with vines.

 As the plant grows, it sheds off the old leaves and makes way for new leaves.
 The Philodendron Rio frequently blooms throughout the year between May and July.

 The flowers are small and have yellow or cream-colored stripes right down in the middle.

 Toxicity of Philodendron Rio

 The Philodendron Rio is indeed toxic to humans and cats, and dogs.
-It may not have adverse effects on humans, but pets may be at a fatal risk if they consume it in a large quantity.
+It may not adversely affect humans, but pets may be at a fatal risk if consumed in large quantities.

 The general symptoms include a burning feeling, nausea, and vomiting.
 However, there isn’t much to worry about as the plant is not considered fatally toxic.

 If your pets have chewed Philodendron Rio, contact the below-mentioned helpline:

 The most common methods for propagating your Philodendron plants include cutting, layering, or budding.